Nehalramteke/Movie-Recommendation-System/README.md

 > Used TMDB 5000 Movies Dataset From Kaggle.

-> Build a Model to Recommend the 5 Similar Movies based on the given input.
+> Build a Model to Recommend 5 Similar Movies based on the given input.